5 Day Barbados Itinerary for Fun & Sun

 Animal Flower Cave

-Animal Flower Cave is a natural sea cave located under the cliffs near North Point, Barbados.
+Animal Flower Cave is a natural sea cave in northern Barbados.
 The cave was discovered in 1780 by English explorers and sits above sea level.
-The name Animal Flower Cave comes from sea anemones; they can be found in the cave and are known as animal flowers by locals.
+Its name comes from the sea anemones that can be found in the cave, which the locals call animal flowers.

-Animal Flower Cave features the sea cave and a cliffside restaurant serving lunch.
-The restaurant serves fresh and local Bajan dishes.
+On-site you’ll find the sea cave and a cliffside restaurant serving Bajan style lunch.

 North Point

-North Point is a cliffside in the most northern part of Barbados.
+North Point is a cliffside at the most northern part of Barbados.
 Found where the gentle Caribbean Sea meets the rough Atlantic Ocean, North Point offers panoramic views.
-From North Point, you can see the seaside entrance to Animal Flower Cave, one of Barbados’s most visited attractions.
+From North Point, you can see the seaside entrance to Animal Flower Cave.

 When visiting North Point, be careful of the winds.
 Don’t go too close to the edge of the cliff.
 It was a neat experience to say I’ve visited the most northern point of a country.